-If you’re preparing to spend the long weekend touring in your caravan this Easter and over the Bank Holidays you may want to take a look at the following…
+If you’re preparing to spend the long weekend touring in your caravan over the Bank Holidays you might want to take a look at the following…

 We see a sudden spike in customer claims at this time each year.
 Typically they involve tyres, towing, wheel locks and weight issues, but most are for accidental damage.